-At any time in the process, you may contact the UCCC secretary at 682-8076 or the Provost's Office at 784-4710, or email firstname.lastname@example.org.
-If you would like, you can submit your proposal for a Technical Assistance review even before it goes to the college C and C. You will receive a report listing any additional information required prior to college and UCCC review.
+At any time in the process, you may contact the UCCC Secretary at 682-8076 or the Provost's Office at 784-4710, or email firstname.lastname@example.org.
+If you would like, you can submit your proposal for a Technical Assistance review even before it goes to the college C & C. You will receive an email listing any additional information required prior to college and UCCC review.

 Yes, your department and college must approve your proposal before the UCCC can consider it.
 If you submit your proposal for technical review prior to receiving your college's approval, the proposal will be reviewed and returned to you for submission to your college committee.

 No. All proposals are submitted to the Provost's Office.
 The Provost's Office will route the proposal to the Graduate Council if necessary.
 The Graduate Council does not review/approve course proposals, they do consider all graduate level program and catalog changes.